yhzhang0128/egos-2000/README.md

-# Minimal RISC-V operating system on $99 FPGA board
+# Minimal operating system on $99 RISC-V board

 ![This is an image](https://dolobyte.net/print/egos-riscv.jpg)